ZhenrongShen/zhenrongshen.github.io/_pages/about.md

 My research interests lie in the interdisciplinary field of artificial intelligence and medical image analysis.
 <!-- , for the sake of smart diagnosis and prognosis, individualized therapy planning and tracking, and translational medical studies. -->
-During My Ph.D. studies, I have been dedicated to the research of medical image synthesis, including but not limited to controllable lesion data synthesis, cross-modality image synthesis, and medical image super-resolution.
+During My Ph.D. studies, I have been dedicated to the research on generative AI in medical image analysis, including but not limited to controllable lesion data synthesis, cross-modality image synthesis, and medical image super-resolution.
 I am passionate about pushing the boundaries of what is possible with **AI4Medicine**, believing that generative AI will reshape the landscape of medical imaging and medical image analysis.

 ## News
+- \[2025.04\] 1 paper accepted by **_Medical Image Analysis_**
 - \[2025.02\] 1 paper accepted by **_CVPR 2025_**
 - \[2025.01\] 1 paper accepted by **_European Journal of Nuclear Medicine and Molecular Imaging_**
 - \[2025.01\] 1 paper accepted by **_IEEE Transactions on Medical Imaging_**